The Grand County Library District

 Our primary source of revenue continues to be property taxes generated by the District’s voter-approved mill levy of 3.36.

-- The district’s assessed valuation increased .23% over 2021, which marks the fifth year in a row recording growth.
+- The district’s assessed valuation increased 3% over 2024, which marks the seventh year in a row recording growth.

-- Revenues are budgeted $78,279 more than 2022 due to property value increases county wide as well as increases to rental income and in-kind contribution with Grand County Public Health and Mountain Family Center.
+- Revenues are budgeted $687,129 more than 2024 due to modest property value increases county wide as well as increases to in-kind contributions and grant opportunities.

-- $2,000 in additional programming funds to continue the current level of programming.
+- $11,725 in additional programming funds to continue the level of quality programming provided in 2024 and to provide for 2 Career Online High School scholarships.

-- Computer replacements are expected to be conducted at both Fraser and Hot Sulphur Springs.
+- Computer replacements are expected to be conducted at the Juniper Library and includes district iPad replacements per our 5 year schedule.

-- 2023 budget has a deficit of $726,097 due to debt payoff in full.
-Expectation at end of year is to still have $5 million in reserves to continue with sustainable library services.
+- 2025 budget has a net income of $2,146,551.
+Expectation at end of year is to retain $3 million in reserves to continue with sustainable library services.

-Being adaptable in 2023 with regards to facility needs and technology is critical.
-Pivotal year to be financially secure while development of strategic plan for 2026 and beyond.
+Being adaptable in 2025 with regards to facility needs and technology is critical.